switer/vfe/README.md

 vfe
 =====
-vfe is a components builder with specified director structure, base on webpack and gulp.
+vfe is a components builder with specified directory structure, base on webpack and gulp.

 ## Usage